Program & Schedule

 Connie Bertka

-Constance (Connie) M. Bertka, received her Ph.D. in Geology from Arizona State University and an M.T.S., Master of Theological Studies, from Wesley Theological Seminary in Washington DC.
-In addition to her research in planetary sciences, Dr. Bertka has had a long-term scholarly and pragmatic interest in the relationships between science and religion and their influence on public understanding of science.
-Previously she directed the Program of Dialogue on Science, Ethics, and Religion at the American Association for the Advancement of Science.
+Connie Bertka holds advanced degrees in both Geology and Theology.
+She has had a long-term scholarly and pragmatic interest in the relationships between science and religion and their influence on public engagement with science.
+Previously she directed the Program of Dialogue on Science, Ethics, and Religion at the American Association for the Advancement of Science and served as the Co-Chair of the Smithsonian's Human Origins Program's Broader Social Impacts Committee.
+Currently she is a member of the executive committee of the Institute on Religion in an Age of Science.

 Marcus Coleman